 Customer Targeting Options

-We already discussed about the benefits of serving users the right context and how you will show them respect using this strategy.
-This type of ads is presented to the right audience in the right time sending the message required by users.
-Native ads imposed a standard of providing a high quality content which is easy recognizable by users.
-Customers already understand that the products shown through those ads have something to do with the reason that made them to open the app in the first place.
+We already discussed the benefits of serving users the right context and how you will show them respect using this strategy.
+This type of ads is presented to the right audience at the right time sending the message required by users.
+Native ads imposed a standard of providing high-quality content which is easily recognizable by users.
+Customers already understand that the products shown through those ads have something to do with the reason that made them open the app in the first place.
 You won’t show an ad for fast food in a fitness app, will you?